xxori/elastic-pendulum/README.md

 The starting conditions of the system can be modified by editing `l0, k, m, g,` and `s0` in `simulator.py`.
 Additionally, some parameters regarding the simulation and rendering can be edited: `tmax, dt, fps`.

+There is an additional mode `time_for_n_swings`, which will compute how many seconds the pendulum takes to complete $n$ total swings.
+It does this by taking the result from the numeric integration and scanning through the values of $\dot\theta$.
+When it equals $0$ (excluding $t=0$), or, alternatively, its sign changes in one change of $dt$ (by Intermediate Value Theorem), that means the pendulum has turned around once.
+The number of times it has changed directions is twice the number of completed swings (using floor division).
+Thus, we can grab the $2n-1$ index from the $\dot\theta$ values.
+If there is no turnaround, we double the timespan simulated and try again using recursion.
+Since scipy is quite fast and the tmax computed increases exponentially, this can calculate up to large numbers of swings such as $100$ or even $1000$ quite quickly.

 ## Derivation
 The above formulas can be derived using the [Euler-Lagrange Equation](https://en.wikipedia.org/wiki/Euler-Lagrange_equation).
 Firstly, the system and variables must be defined: